benbrastmckie/.config/README.md

 which fish
 ```

-The command should return `/usr/local/bin/fish`.
+The command should return `/usr/local/bin/fish` or something similar.
-If the command returns something else, then copy the displayed path and run the following:
+Copy the displayed path and run the following:

 ```
 nvim ~/.config/alacritty/alacritty.yml
 ```

-Replace `/usr/local/bin/fish` with the location of Fish displayed above (you can search for `fish` with `/` and typing 'fish').
+Replace `/usr/bin/fish` with the location of Fish displayed above (you can search for 'fish' in `alacritty.yml` with `/` followed by 'fish').
 You may also search for 'Window position', setting the `x` and `y` values along with the window dimensions which are set just above, or comment out the position block by adding `#` in front of those three lines in order to assume system defaults upon opening Alacritty.
 Save and exit, opening Alacritty with `Command + Space`, running the following to reset Tmux: